4th St. favorite Thai Am celebrates grand re-opening of dining room

-Thai Am will be open seven days a week, with both lunch and dinner service.
+Thai Am is open seven days a week for dining in or to-go, with both lunch and dinner service.
 Lunch is available Monday-Friday from 11:30 am – 2:30 pm.
 Dinner is available Sunday-Thursday from 5-9 pm, and Friday-Saturday from 5-10 pm.

 A 4th Street favorite for over 20 years, Thai Am is home to some of St. Pete’s best and most creative Thai noodles, soups, salads and specialty dishes.
 The owner and head chef – both natives of Thailand – have put together one of the most expansive Thai menus in the city featuring tons of traditional Thai classics, as well as wickedly delicious twists on authentic recipes.